The French Pacific Nobody Talks About: A Week in New Caledonia

 Noumea has the vibe of a small French city that happens to be surrounded by reef.
 Baie des Citrons and Anse Vata are popular city beaches — sandy, swimmable, with cafes spilling onto the promenade.
 The morning market at Port Moselle is where the real eating happens: fresh sashimi, tropical fruit, baguettes, and Melanesian root vegetables sold by Kanak women.

-The Tjibaou Cultural Centre stopped me in my tracks.
+The Tjibaou Cultural Centre stops you in your tracks.
 Designed by Renzo Piano (the architect behind the Pompidou Centre in Paris), it's a series of curved wooden structures inspired by traditional Kanak hut architecture, housing exhibitions on Melanesian culture, art, and political history.
 Entry is XPF 500 (~$4.30).
-I stayed for three hours.
-The exhibit on the independence movement was more politically nuanced than I expected from a cultural centre.
+Plan on three hours.
+The exhibit on the independence movement is more politically nuanced than most cultural centres dare to be.
 This is a country still negotiating its identity, and the Tjibaou doesn't shy away from that.

 Dinner at a waterfront restaurant: grilled parrotfish with ratatouille and a glass of local rose.
 XPF 3,200 (~$28).
-I ordered in rusty high school French.
-The waiter answered in perfect English.
+Order in rusty high school French; the waiter answers in perfect English.
 Noumea.

 The Isle of Pines: This Should Be Illegal